MyPureCloud/terraform-provider-genesyscloud/README.md

 2. Enter the repository directory
 3. Build the provider by running `make build`

+## Building The Provider on Windows

+1. Clone the repository
+2. Enter the repository directory
+3. Build the provider by running `go generate` and once complete run `go build`

 ## Using the provider

 When using the Terraform CLI, you can run [`terraform init`](https://www.terraform.io/docs/commands/init.html) in the directory containing your provider configuration and Terraform will automatically install the required provider.
 The Genesys Cloud provider must be configured with an authorized OAuth client ID and secret to call the SDK.